cancelei/Portfolio-Glauber/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Simple Hello Project <a name="about-project"></a>
+# 📖 Portfolio Project <a name="about-project"></a>

-**Simple Hello Project** is simple project that includes a HTML file with corresponding CSS styling, and a backend setup that includes specific linters that verify Html/CSS files for auto-merge capability.
+**Portfolio Building Project** is a website that hosts professional and learning experience information, focusing on WebDeveloper.
+It contains projects and links to them, contact information, and hardskills including Languages and Frameworks.
+There are details about Skills that could be handy for a Hiring Decision maker.

 ## 🛠 Built With Love and Passion<a name="built-with"></a>